 - Highly energy efficient building systems, products & fixtures

-- Use of renewable resources
+- Use of renewable energy systems and resources

-- Reduced mechanical loads
+- Reduced energy loads for mechanical systems

 - Water conservation